zwets/gene-paths/README.md

 However, if we know that our genes of interest are on contigs 1 and 2, then, with the knowledge of the assembly graph, we can actually find their genomic distance, relative orientation, and order.
-In fact, we know the exact nucleotide sequence connecting the two genes!
+In fact, we can know the exact nucleotide sequence connecting the two genes.

-Even if the features were located on contigs 1 and 4, we could still put a bound on their genomic distance, and (with a bit of luck) know their relative orientation and order with certainty.
+Even if the features were located on contigs 1 and 4, we could still put a bound on their genomic distance, and (with a bit of luck) find out their relative orientation and order.

 It is remarkable how much information we discard by routinely working with assembled contigs rather than assembly graphs.
+This was the motivation for writing `gene-paths`: to have a tool to rapidly query an assembly graph for paths between arbitrary regions on its contigs.

 Clearly, as the number of edges between the features of interest increases, the number of possible paths connecting them rapidly explodes.
-It is already impossible to predict from this continuation of the graph:
+It is already impossible to predict from this section of the graph:

-     __ contig 2 ___                    ___ contig 5 __
+                   __ contig 2 __                  __ contig 5 __
-                    \                  /
+                  /              \                /
-                     +--- contig 4 ---+
+    -- contig 1--+                +-- contig 4 --+
-     __ contig 3 ___/                  \___ contig 6 __
+                  \__ contig 3 __/                \__ contig 6 __

-which of the sequences `2-4-5`, `2-4-6`, `3-4-5`, `3-4-6` are present with
+which of the sequences `1-2-4-5`, `1-2-4-6`, `1-3-4-5`, `1-3-4-6` are present
-certainty on the genome (though we know that at least two must be).
+with certainty on the genome (though we know that at least two must be, and that each contains contigs 1 and 4).

-Nevertheless, for the analysis of localised features such as arrangement of gene cassettes, insertion sites, promoter regions, etc. the assembly graph provides indispensable information.

 This is the motivation for writing `gene-paths` (and yes, the work is still in progress).

+### FAQ

 #### How are assembly graphs stored?